bradthornborrow/thedeskofbrad.github.io/content/posts/2021-12-02-setup-git-dotfiles-repository.md

 dotfiles push -u origin master
 ```

 When setting up a new system, you can pull down your remote config using a similar process.
 First, follow the initial steps to setup the bare repo and `dotfile` sync alias.
-Once this is done, use these commands to connect your remote repository and pull down the config to your local system.
+When this is done, these commands will connect your remote repository and pull down the config to your local system.

 ```
 dotfiles remote add origin git@gitlab.com:yourname/repo-name.git